Learn more about Colonoscopy

 Other planned procedures will have been discussed with you in the clinic, but your colonoscopy may allow treatment of your haemorrhoids at the same time – usually with rubber band ligation (RBL) or haemorrhoidal energy therapy (HET).

 After the procedure, the sedation will be allowed to wear off in recovery.
 You may have excess wind for a short time, which is normal.

 You are not able to drive or operate machinery for 24 hours, and someone else must drive and accompany you home.

-Dr Morris is always making sure he is giving the best possible treatment by undergoing ongoing training and development both in and outside of Australia.
+QLD Colorectal are always making sure we are giving the best possible treatment by undergoing ongoing training and development both in and outside of Australia.